midlantica/LovelyBunchOfCoconuts/content/quotes/the-history-of-liberty-is-a-history-of-resistance.md

 ---
-title: "The history of liberty is a history of resistance"
+title: 'The history of liberty is a history of resistance'
 ---

 ## "The history of liberty is a history of resistance."